viper-adnan/Warez/README.md

 **[`^        back to top        ^`](#readme)**

-## Database Leaks
+## Database Leaks & Paid Databases
 - [Evileaks.su](https://anonym.to/?https://evileaks.su/) - A website dedicated to release/inform you about Database and Tool leaks.
-- [Mixwayz](https://anonym.to/?http://mixwayz.com/) - Similar like evileaks.su.
-- [Eldersc0de](https://anonym.to/?http://eldersc0de.pro/account/) - Paid service for getting databases.
 - [tracy03](https://anonym.to/?https://tracy03.fun/) - Credit cards, CCVS, Databases service.

 **[`^        back to top        ^`](#readme)**